 How to Make Creamy Bacon Pasta with Spinach

 There is nothing like perfectly cooked pasta with any kind of sauce, chicken or veggies, but this one is extra special.
 There is an easy sauce made with just heavy cream and Parmesan cheese.
-You should use real Parmesan for the best flavour rather than the canisters of powder you can buy at the store.
+You should use real Parmesan for the best flavor rather than the canisters of powder you can buy at the store.

 It will make all of the difference, trust me!
 Plus, a whole block will last a good chunk of time and you will be able to simmer the rind in homemade minestrone or tomato sauce.

 To start making the creamy bacon pasta, you will want to bring a large Dutch oven or pot of salted water to a boil.
 It is always ideal to boil more water than you think you will need for pasta as it will absorb some of it as it is cooking.
 Moreover, the pasta will cook more evenly.

 A Dutch oven will work here if that is what you have.
 As for salt, you want the water to taste salty like the sea by adding approximately 2 tablespoons for a large pot.
 This may seem like a lot of salt, but it will ensure that your noodles are adequately seasoned.
 Most of the salt will drain out with the water as well.